 - If there’s no match or you’ve maxed it out, choose as you would for a deductible contribution in general (see above).

 Many employers now offer Roth accounts in 401k and similar plans, so that you can obtain the benefits of Roth investing without giving up matching contributions or other desirable features of an employer plan.

 Finally we come to the most complicated choice: whether to convert your traditional IRA to a Roth IRA.

 - Generally you shouldn’t convert to a Roth IRA if you need to hold out some of the IRA money to pay taxes on the conversion and you’ll pay the 10% early distribution penalty on the amount you hold out.

-- If your retirement tax bracket will be 15%, avoid paying 25% or higher on your conversion.
-Remember that a partial conversion may permit you to avoid pushing into a higher tax bracket in the year of the rollover.
+- If your retirement tax bracket will be 12%, avoid paying 22% or higher on your conversion.
+Remember that a partial conversion may permit you to avoid pushing into a higher tax bracket in the year of the transaction.

 - If your traditional IRA contains mostly nondeductible contributions, converting it to a Roth IRA can produce handsome benefits over the long run.

 - Even if all contributions to your traditional IRA were deductible, converting it to a Roth IRA may produce benefits if the first two points above don’t apply.